may-sun128/null-drive/readme.md

 # Null Drive

+**Currently In Development**

 ## What is it?

-Null Drive is a similar to python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) or Node JS's [http-server](https://github.com/http-party/http-server) in that they display serve the directory contents of the directory you launch them in.
-This is very convenient for local file sharing.
-I wanted something similar, but a bit more polished, with styling.
-Thus **Null Drive dynamically creates the html and css pages for the directory you would like to share.**
+Null Drive creates styled local directory server with a single command.
+Null Drive is a similar to python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) or Node JS's [http-server](https://github.com/http-party/http-server) in this way, but provides auto-generated HTML using `jinja2`.

 ## Example